On behalf of The Law Office of Gustavo E. Frances, P.A.

 When people are charged with domestic violence, they may feel like they should just settle the case as quickly as possible to avoid any possible embarrassment.
 In doing this, people may overlook some of their criminal defense options.
 Depending on the circumstances, it is possible for domestic violence charges to be dropped.

-In a recent Florida case the president of the North Brevard NAACP was charged with felony domestic battery with strangulation after a fight with his wife.
+In a recent Florida case, the president of the North Brevard NAACP was charged with felony domestic battery with strangulation after a fight with his wife.
 In this case, the man was accused of choking his wife early last month.
 Following the argument, he was arrested and charged.
 However, all of the charges have since been dropped.

 In some cases, like this one, after emotions have settled people decide that there is no need for criminal charges or a court’s involvement.
-In these cases, a motion can be brought on behalf of the defendant to ask for charges to be dropped and to allow people to resume normal life.
+In these cases, a motion can be brought on behalf of the defendant to ask for charges to be dropped and to allow people to resume a normal life.
 In these cases, people can avoid punishment if they are handled correctly.

 Florida Today, “Papers signed to drop charges against Brevard NAACP president,” Scott Gunneron, June 26, 2013